bastorer/bastorer.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research projects tend to fall in the intriguing intersection of oceanic fluid mechanics, computational science, and mathematics.
+My research projects tend to fall in the interesting intersection of oceanic fluid mechanics, computational science, and mathematics.
+More concretely, I enjoy the (often cyclical) work-flow of
+1. Devising / deriving physically meaningful mathematical diagnostics for analyzing ocean data
+2. Developing high-efficiency computer routines to implement those diagnostics
+3. Analyzing / interpreting / contextualizing the diagnostics to learn new things about the world's oceans

 ## Disentangling Large-scale Oceanic Flows